visit/slate/source/includes/_filter.md

 Field | string | Name of the field you want to order by.
 Order | Order | Either `Asc` or `Desc`
-AttributeId | int | The attribute id of the information field you want to sort on
+AttributeId | int | The attribute id of the information field you want to sort on Latitude | double | The latitude of the reference point to sort on position Longitude | double | The longitude of the reference point to sort on position

 ### Paging
 Parameter | Type | Description